New world mission fields

 Dubai, United Arab Emirates

-After recent trips to Dubai for theological training and music workshops hosted by Multi-Language Productions, Pastor Paul, his wife Aneela, and other South Asian leaders connected with WELS have made connections with relatives and other Christian acquaintances from their home country who now reside there.
+After recent trips to Dubai for theological training and music workshops hosted by Multi-Language Productions, WELS leaders originally from South Asia made connections with relatives and other Christian acquaintances from their home country who now reside there.
 They are currently training them up to be Lutheran leaders with the prayer that they will all work together to reach out to individuals in South Asian laborer camps in and around the city.

 New Zealand